The language of instruction and communication with administration in almost all degree programmes at the UdK Berlin is German.

 - Proof of school reports (only for application)

 - Proof of German language skills is not required in the case of a school leaving certificate from Germany or a German school abroad.
+Please send the school leaving certificates for application.

 - We accept all official language certificates issued according to the Common European Framework of Reference for Languages (CEFR).